Glitch effectGlitch effectGlitch effect

 Machine Learning (ML)

-Enables computers to learn from data and make decisions or predictions without being programmed to do so.
+Machine learning lets computers learn from data and make decisions or predictions without being programmed to do so.

 Text Link